-Donald Trump Slammed For Giving Huge Smile, Thumbs-Up In Photo With Baby Who Lost Both Parents In El Paso
+Donald Trump Slammed For Giving Huge Smile, Thumbs Up In Photo With Baby Who Lost Both Parents In El Paso

 Donald Trump is coming under fire for posing with a big smile and thumbs up in a photo with a baby who lost both parents in the mass shooting in El Paso, Texas.

-The image gained viral interest this week as Trump has been criticized for his behavior during visits to victims and first responders from the mass shootings that took place in a span of 13 hours last weekend in El Paso and Dayton, Ohio.
-As a report from the Independent noted, the image of Trump grinning while First Lady Melania Trump held the now-orphaned baby has led to some very strong reactions.
+The image went viral this week as Trump has been criticized for his behavior during visits to victims and first responders from the mass shootings that took place in a span of 13 hours last weekend in El Paso and Dayton, Ohio.
+As a report from The Independent noted, the image of Trump grinning while First Lady Melania Trump held the now-orphaned baby has led to some very strong reactions.

 “Donald Trump has sparked global revulsion after being photographed grinning with a two-month-old child who was made an orphan during Saturday’s mass shooting in El Paso which left 22 people dead,” the report noted, adding that the baby had suffered serious injuries in the attack.
-Both of the baby’s adopted parents, Andre and Jordan Anchondo, were killed while shielding their son from the gunfire after a man opened fire outside of a Walmart shopping center.
+Both of the baby’s adopted parents, Andre and Jordan Anchondo, were killed while shielding their son from the bullets after a man opened fire outside of a Walmart shopping center.

 The report went on to criticize Trump for appearing unmoved by the tragedy that had taken place.